sindresorhus/vinyl-paths/readme.md

 ## API

-### vinylPaths([callback])
+### vinylPaths(callback?)

-The optionally supplied callback will get a file path for every file and is expected to return a promise.
+The optional callback will receive a file path for every file and is expected to return a promise.
 An array of the file paths so far is available as a `paths` property on the stream.

 #### callback(path)